LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 [HERE](https://tinyurl.com/y6cl297g)

 # How to run
-Containing MATLAB and CPP code
+This project contains both the MATLAB and CPP code

 For the MATLAB code: